Stay up to date

 - Untrusted services should not be allowed to query your internal assets and vice versa.
 Prevent outbound and inbound permitted access on a need-to-know basis.
 Perform external and internal network security assessments to find gaps.

-- Segmentation at user, data and network levels would offer classification, control and safeguarding of sensitive data.
+- Segmentation at user, data and network levels would offer classification, control and safeguarding of sensitive patient data.
 With network segmentation, network traffic can be restricted and filtered between different network zones.

 - Strict user management based on change and approval management processes would ensure accountability for all users.
 Timely account suspension, deletion or modifications demonstrate good security practices reducing the likelihood of account misuse.